Updated on 23 July 2026

 Harassment is often based on the rejection of difference: appearance, gender, sexual orientation, origin, disability or interests.

-Such violence can have serious and lasting consequences for the victim, including stress, anxiety, isolation, loss of confidence, sleep disorders and reduced performance in everyday life.Hashtag
+Such violence can have serious and lasting consequences for the victim, including stress, anxiety, isolation, loss of confidence, sleep disorders and reduced performance in everyday life.Verbal harassment

 Word or expression preceded by the # symbol, used on social media to classify, search and group content around the same theme or subject.